PowerLoom/audit-protocol/docs/Introduction.md

 # Audit Protocol

-This document describes some of the concepts of the Audit protocol.
+This document describes some of the concepts and details the services of the Audit protocol.
 It is highly recommended to use the dockerized installation to run the project instead of manually running all the services.

 ## Introduction